mmj-the-fighter/clocw/README.md

 # clocw
 Windows command line utility for counting lines of code in a source code directory.
+It will count loc and sloc.

 ## Building
 Make an empty VisualStudio console application project and add the clocw.cpp file and build the project.